JakobDFrank/penn-roguelike/README.md

 3. Run `docker-compose up --build` to start the application.

-## How to Use

-In another terminal, run the following commands to manage the program.
+4. In another terminal, run the following commands to manage the program.

 ### Submitting a Level